Kitware/simput/documentation/content/docs/model.md

 ##### Conditional attributes

-Parameters can be dynamically composed based on other attribute parameters and conditional expression.
+Parameters can be dynamically composed based on other attribute parameters and conditional expressions.

 ```
 "attrOr": {